nhurlock/clownshow.nvim/README.md

   - updates on dependent file changes
 - `:JestWatchStop` - stops Jest for the current buffer
   - automatically stops the job on `BufUnload`
+- `:JestWatchToggle` - toggles between start/stop states for the current buffer
+- `:JestWatchLog` - open the Jest output log window for the current buffer
+- `:JestWatchLogToggle` - toggles the Jest output log window for the current buffer

 Multiple files can be watched at the same time, simply run the `JestWatch` command on each